CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 Test whether Kallisto is properly installed by typing ```kallisto```

 ## Installing Kallisto on a Windows OS

+* Download Kallisto for Windows and unzip.
+You'll need to have the Kallisto.exe in the same folder with the .fastq files you wish to align.
+Alternatively, you could add the .exe to your path, but I'm not sure how to do this on a Windows machine.
+* To run Kallisto on a PC, open the Command Prompt (All programs -> Accessories -> Command Prompt),
+* use the ```cd``` command to change your working directory to the location of the .fastq files and Kallisto.exe.
+* Drag and drop the Kallisto.exe file onto your open Command Prompt window
+* type the word 'kallisto' to make sure the program is running

 ## Build an index from reference transcriptome .fasta file